AdobeDocs/experience-manager-65.en/help/communities/reports.md

     * Number of comments made
     * Star rating given

-For more details, see [Reports section](/help/communities/resources.md#report) of the Resources console.

 ## Assignments Report {#assignments-report}

 The Assignments console allows reports to be filtered by enablement community site, users or groups, and assignment.